Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments: Method

 \subsection{Overview}

-Taking 2D laser scan, IMU data, and point cloud data as input, the model outputs four kinds of maps through two key modules, namely the semantic-aware autonomous navigation module and multi-type map construction module.
-In the semantic-aware autonomous navigation module, frontier point generation mechanism outputs frontier points $\bm{P}_\textit{i}$ based on the 2D occupancy grid map $\bm{M}_{\textit{occ}}$ and the robot position $\bm{L}$.
-Frontier points $\bm{P}_\textit{i}$ are then provided to the frontier point evaluation function, which outputs the robot's next best viewpoint goal $\bm{P}_{\textit{nbv}}$.
-Path planning is conducted in $\bm{M}_{\textit{occ}}$ based on $\bm{P}_{\textit{nbv}}$ and $\bm{L}$, to guide the robot to move to $\bm{P}_{\textit{nbv}}$.
-In the multi-type map construction module, four kinds of maps are constructed and updated.
+As shown in Fig.~\ref{fig:system_overview}, taking 2D laser scan, IMU data, and point cloud data as input, our method outputs four types of maps through two key modules, namely the semantic region aware autonomous navigation module and multi-type map construction module.
+In the semantic region aware autonomous navigation module, frontier point generation mechanism outputs frontier points $\bm{P}_\textit{i}$ based on the 2D occupancy grid map $\bm{M}_{\textit{occ}}$ and the robot position $\bm{L}$. $\bm{P}_\textit{i}$ are then provided to the frontier point evaluation function, which outputs the robot's next best viewpoint goal $\bm{P}_{\textit{nbv}}$.
+Path planning is conducted in $\bm{M}_{\textit{occ}}$ based on $\bm{P}_{\textit{nbv}}$ and $\bm{L}$, guiding the robot to move to $\bm{P}_{\textit{nbv}}$.
+In the multi-type map construction module, four types of maps are constructed and updated.